x3bla/AlphaDelta/README.md

 ## What does the JSON do

-The headpats are just a way to keep track of the amount of times people complpimented the bot with !goodbot (prefix by default is !, changeable"
+The headpats are just a way to keep track of the amount of times people complpimented the bot with !goodbot (prefix by default is !, changeable)

 opID is to let the bot know who's able to do admin commands from discord chat, such as !unload or !reload the cogs